-Each police clearance certificate must be less than a year old.
+Each police clearance certificate must be less than two years old.
 If all of the following conditions are true at the time of your green card interview, you must obtain a new police certificate:

-- Your police clearance certificate is more than a year old.
+- Your police clearance certificate is more than two years old.

 - You still live in, or have returned to, the country where the certificate was issued.

 - You’re older than 16.

 What if my police clearance certificate is not written in English?

 A police clearance certificate that is written in a language other than English must be submitted with a certified English translation.

 With Boundless, you get the confidence of working with an experienced immigration attorney who will help make sure you have the proper documents for your green card application.
 Ready to begin?